DrUlrichAnders/drulrichanders.github.io/data-privacy.md

 This website in itself does not collect user data.
 It also does not employ trackers or analysis software such as _google analytics_.

-However, this website is built upon the GitHub product _gh-pages_ and, thus, is hosted on GitHub.
+However, this website is built upon the product [GitHub Pages](https://pages.github.com/) and, thus, is hosted on GitHub.

 In this context the data-protection and data privacy mechanisms of GitHub apply.
 Please read more on this